proccaserra/rose2018ng-notebook/README.md

 config, while the generic command will install it as a global kernel (but needs write permissions in the system directories).

+## running the rose-metabolites-analysis.ipynb requires an R kernel, which is install by default with the current set up  configuration

+[IRKernel](https://irknernel.github.io) is installe by default